timescale/docs/mst/replicas-cli.md

     ```

 1. List the services in the project, and make a note of the service that you
-    want to create a read-only replica, it is listed under the`SERVICE_NAME` column in
+    want to create a read-only replica for.
+It is listed under the`SERVICE_NAME` column in
     the output:

     ```bash